nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 ### 3.4 List all Dishes: `list`

-User needs to enter `d` in the menu first.
-Then user needs to enter the command below:
+user needs to enter `d` in main menu first.

+user needs to enter the command below:

 Format:`list`